rledford/itemsense-queue-connector/README.md

 ## itemsense-queue-connector

-Creates and manages connections to ItemSense queues.
+Creates and manages connections to ItemSense health, item, and threshold queues.
 This module can be used to create connectors in your app's main process, or it can be run as a child process.

 Targets ES6+.